rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-02-Generating-Prime-Numbers.md

 >$$p$$ is prime if and only if $$(p-1)! \equiv -1 \pmod p$$

 This theorem was actually first discovered by Ibn al-Haytham in around 1000 AD, but in true mathematical fashion John Wilson found this theorem in the 18th century, and he is who we get the name from.
 Wilson was never able to prove his theorem, and it wasn't until 1771 when Lagrange gifted us a proof.
-Supposedly, Leibniz knew of this theorem a centruy before Wilson, but it was never published.
+Supposedly, Leibniz knew of this theorem a century before Wilson, but it was never published.

 We now prove Wilson's Theorem.